 There are 49 buildings on the 514-acre campus of UNK.
+In addition UNK offers courses at College Park in Grand Island, NE.
 The major buildings are:

 William E. Bruner Hall of Science

 Built in 1966, the original Bruner Hall of Science footprint was 84,900 gross square feet, but in 1987 a 15,320 GSF Lecture Hall added three additional levels.
 In 2004 deferred maintenance renovations upgraded building systems at a cost of $6.4 million.
 In 2009 a $14 million renovation addressed the upgrade of 47,000 GSF, the razing of Mary Morse Lecture Hall and the construction of a 17,800 GSF new addition.
 The renovation upgraded and enhanced teaching and research labs and support spaces within the existing building.
-The addition features a new planetarium and offices for the Health Science Programs, classrooms and student lounge space.
-Other departments occupying the building are Biology, Chemistry and Physics and Astronomy.
+The addition features a planetarium and offices for the Health Science Programs, classrooms and student lounge space.
+Other departments occupying the building are Biology and Chemistry.

 Calvin T. Ryan Library